|One Must Fall 2097 Title Screen|

 RotR only officially supports Sound Blaster cards.
 It does not allow the user to determine the type of card, original, Pro, 16, in the setup program.

 The "music" for RotR was done by Brian May, the guitarist of the band Queen, however in the DOS versions it consists of 15 seconds of guitar riffs, even with the CD version.
+May's music is only heard during the title sequence.
 The rest is ambient audio, even in the fight scenes.
 The 3DO version has his soundtrack in addition to the Mirage soundtrack.

 Both games support the use of the keyboard or joystick.
 Gravis gamepads, which are digital, are highly recommended.
 Only the first two buttons on a joystick are supported.
 Gemini of Ancient DOS Games indicates a preference for the keyboard because it is easier to pull off special moves.